DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 ##  Early Results Beamforming

-We selected the 8-channels recordings : id00_n_00000117
+We selected the 8-channels recording: id00_n_00000117   <br> We applied:
-We applied pure MVDR beamforming and then a GSC strategy with a Valve Activity Detection.
+- pure MVDR beamforming assuming an array in free field
+- and then a GSC strategy with a Valve Activity Detection.

-In order to play the various sonds, .wav files were converted to MP4 using VLC media player.
-From the recordings below we can appreciate the effect of MVDR beamforming and GSC to reduce background noise.
+In order to play the various recordings on Github, .wav files were converted to MP4 using VLC media player. <br> From the recordings below we can appreciate:
+- backgroud noise attenuation at low frequency with the MVDR beamforming (a noise degradation occurs at high frequency due to the free field assumption).
+- further noise reduction with the GSC strategy, with some valve sound distortion.

-More details will be provided in dedicated Notebooks.
+More details will be provided in a dedicated Jupyter Notebook.

 Microphone n.
 1 :